-- 1. The licensee has violated any gaming rule as defined in this Ordinance. - 2.
-The licensee has engaged in conduct that poses a threat to the integrity of the gaming activities; the health or safety of the general public or employees at the gaming enterprise; or the assets of the Tribe. - 3.
-The licensee knowingly and substantially made a materially false and misleading statement in a license application. - 4.
+- 1. The licensee has violated any gaming rule as defined in this Ordinance or any regulation promulgated under this Ordinance. - 2.
+The licensee has engaged in conduct that poses a threat to the integrity of the gaming activities, the health or safety of the general public or employees at the gaming enterprise, or the assets of the Tribe. - 3.
+The licensee knowingly and substantially made a materially false and misleading statement related to his/her license application. - 4.
 The licensee has participated in unauthorized gaming activity whether or not regulated by this Ordinance. - 5.
-The licensee has knowingly and substantially refused to comply with any lawful order of the regulatory agency, the Tribal Court or the National Indian Gaming Commission. - 12.04.
-Right to Hearing Before the Regulatory Agency.
-In any case governed by Section 12.03(a) above, and in all cases where the regulatory agency determines that a revocation is warranted under section 12.03(b), the regulatory agency shall notify the licensee of the proposed revocation of the license.
+The licensee has knowingly and substantially refused to comply with any lawful order of the regulatory agency or the Tribal Court. - 12.04.
+Right to Hearing before the Regulatory Agency.
+In any case governed by Section 12.03(a) above, and in all cases where the regulatory agency determines that a revocation is warranted under Section 12.03(b), the regulatory agency shall notify the licensee of the proposed revocation of the license.
 The notification shall be served upon the licensee and shall state the legal basis for the revocation and any evidence the regulatory agency relied upon in making its determination.
 The licensee shall be informed of the date and time set for the hearing, and of the licensee's right to offer sworn oral and documentary evidence to rebut the regulatory agency's determination.
-Any hearing scheduled in accordance with this Section shall be held within seven (7) business days from the date of the letter.
+Any hearing scheduled in accordance with this Section shall be held within seven (7) calendar days from the date of the letter.
 After the hearing, the regulatory agency shall either (a) revoke; (b) reinstate the license; or (c) reinstate the license with conditions or limitations.
-The right to a revocation hearing under this Section vests only when a license is granted under an ordinance approved by the Chair of the NIGC. - 12.05.
+The right to a revocation hearing under this Section vests only when a license is granted under an ordinance approved by the Chairman of the NIGC. - 12.05.
 Appeal to the Tribal Court.
-Any decision of the regulatory agency to revoke a license pursuant to this Ordinance may be appealed to the Tribal Court by the applicant or licensee within 14 days of the date of receipt of the regulatory agency's decision. - a.
+Any decision of the regulatory agency to revoke a license pursuant to this Ordinance may be appealed to the Tribal Court by the licensee within fourteen (14) calendar days of the date of receipt of the regulatory agency's decision. - a.
 In all appeals before the Tribal Court, there shall be deference given by the Tribal Court to the determination of the regulatory agency as the agency charged with responsibility for interpreting its own regulations.
 The Tribal Court does not have authority to grant injunctive relief authorizing a return to work pending any appeal.
 The Tribal Court review of regulatory agency hearing determinations is limited to interpretation and application of law or regulation.
 The decision of the Tribal Court shall be final.

 12.06.
 Notice to NIGC of Revocation.
 The regulatory agency shall notify the NIGC of any decision to revoke or reinstate a license.
-If the suspension or revocation was based on information from the NIGC that the primary management official or key employee was not eligible for employment, this notice shall be provided to the NIGC with 45 days of the date the Tribe received notification from the NIGC of the primary management official's or key employee's ineligibility.
+If the suspension or revocation was based on an objection to licensure notice from the NIGC, this notice shall be provided to the NIGC with forty-five (45) calendar days of the date the regulatory agency received the notification.

 Article 13.
-Patron Complaints.
+Patron Dispute Resolution.